eurotech/dummy-webserver/README.md

 - HTTPS_PORT: port for the HTTPS endpoint
 - MGMT_PORT: port for the managements endpoint
 - CREDENTIALS: credentials for basic auth in the "username:password" format
-- CERTIFICATE: path to a mounted custom certificate
+- CERTIFICATE_PATH: path to a mounted custom certificate